adot8/obsidian-notes/Penetration Testing/Assumed Breach (RTO)/Domain Enumeration/PowerView.md

 ### Computer Enum
 > [!NOTE] **Note**
+> Domain users can add up to 10 computer objects
 > Computer objects and Computers are different things
 > Check the logon count to find out
 > ```powershell